 My manuscript is complete!
 Now what do I do to get it published?

 There are numerous steps that take you from the completed first draft of your manuscript to the final, printed book.
-We’ve tried to break them down in a way that will be easy to understand, providing details on each task you will need to complete—and maybe even tips on how you can make it through this process without raising your blood pressure and losing your hair!
+We’ve tried to break them down in a way that will be easy to understand, providing details on each task you will need to complete—and tips on how you can make it through this process with your sanity and budget still (mostly) intact.
 The basic steps that will lead you to a quality published book include the following:

 Step 1.
 Developmental Review and Copyediting